stevenjlho/leetcode/solutions/560. Subarray Sum Equals K/README.md

 ## Intuition

-Using a prefix sum approach combined with a hash map tracks the cumulative sum of the elements in the array and uses the map to count how many times each sum minus `k` has occurred, which indicates a subarray that sums to `k`.
+The solution leverages the concept of cumulative sums to identify subarrays whose elements add up to `k`.
+By maintaining a running total of sums and using a hashmap to track the frequency of each sum, we can efficiently find the number of subarrays that meet the target sum.

 ## Approach

-1. `ans` variable is initialized to store the total count of subarrays that sum to `k`.
+1. Initialize `ans` to store the count of subarrays whose sum is equal to `k`.
-2. `preSum`, an array to store prefix sums, is initialized with the first element of `nums`.
-3. `map` is used to store the frequency of occurrence of each prefix sum.
-It's initialized with a key-value pair `(0, 1)` to account for cases where a subarray starts from the beginning.
+2. Create a hashmap `map` to keep track of the frequency of cumulative sums.
+Initialize it with the key `0` having a value of `1`, to handle cases where a subarray starts from the beginning of the array.
+3. Initialize a variable `cumulativeSum` to 0 to store the running total of the sums.
-4. Iterate over the `nums` array starting from the second element to build the `preSum` array.
+4. Iterate through the `nums` array to calculate the cumulative sum.
-   - For each element, calculate the cumulative sum and add it to `preSum`.
-5. Iterate Over the Prefix Sum Array
+   - Update `cumulativeSum` by adding the current element.
-   - Check if `sum - k` exists in the map.
-If it does, it indicates a subarray that sums to `k`.
-Increment `ans` by the count of `sum - k` in the map.
+   - Check if `(cumulativeSum - k)` is present in the hashmap.
+If it is, add its value to `ans`.
+This step finds the number of times a subarray with sum `k` has been encountered up to the current index.
-   - Update the map with the current prefix sum.
-If the prefix sum already exists, increment its count, otherwise, add it with a count of 1.
+   - Update the hashmap with the new `cumulativeSum`.
+If it already exists, increment its count, otherwise add it with a count of 1.
-6. Return the total count of subarrays (`ans`) that sum to `k`.
+5. After iterating through the array, return `ans`.

 ## Complexity

-- Time complexity: O(n), where n is the length of the input array.
-This is because the algorithm iterates over the array twice - once to build the prefix sum array and once to find the subarrays that sum to `k`.
-- Space complexity: O(n), where n is the length of the input array.
-The additional space is used for the `preSum` array and the hash map.
+- Time complexity: O(n).
+The algorithm iterates through the array once, making it linear in the size of the input array `nums`.
+- Space complexity: O(n).
+The hashmap `map` can potentially store each unique cumulative sum, which in the worst case, could be as many as there are elements in `nums`.

 ## Code